pk-hack/CoilSnake/DEVELOPMENT.md

 ## Environment

-Because Python is notorious for being difficult to maintain a clean installation of, it is recommended to develop either in a Python virtualenv or in an actual virtual machine.
+Because Python is notorious for being difficult to maintain a clean installation of, it is recommended to develop either in a Python virtual environment or in an actual virtual machine.

-### Using a virtualenv
+### Using a virtual environment

-1. `sudo pip3 install virtualenv`
-1. `virtualenv CoilSnake_virtualenv --no-site-packages`
-1. `source CoilSnake_virtualenv/bin/activate`
+If you're on Windows, whenever a command begins with `python3` below, use `py` instead.

+1. Install Python through your package manager or via [Python.org](https://www.python.org/downloads/).
+    - On Debian-based OSes, run `sudo apt install python3-venv` to install the missing virtual environment support.
+1. `python3 -m venv coilsnake_venv`
+1. Activate the virtual environment.
+    - On Windows: `coilsnake_venv\Scripts\activate`
+    - On other platforms: `source coilsnake_venv/bin/activate`
-    - The above command sets up your CoilSnake virtual development environment.
-When you open a new terminal for CoilSnake development, always re-run the above command in order to re-enter the virtual development environment.
-For more information about how this works, see [virtualenv's documentation](https://pypi.python.org/pypi/virtualenv/1.7).
+    - You'll know that it works if you see `(coilsnake_venv)` at the beginning of the line for your terminal.
+When you open a new terminal for CoilSnake development, always re-run the above command in order to re-activate the virtual development environment.
+For more information about how this works, see [`venv`'s documentation](https://docs.python.org/3/library/venv.html).
 1. Follow the steps mentioned below for your respective system.

 ### Using a virtual machine

-For Windows, you'll probably want to follow the steps from a fresh virtual machine.
+For Windows, you have the option to instead follow the steps from a fresh virtual machine.
 You can start up a new Windows 10 VM by the following command: `vagrant up windows`

 To make a Ubuntu VM, you can follow these instructions: